mendonk/spellcheck/README.md

 * `aspell.dict` - the dictionary the spellchecker uses.
 Modify the dictionary to add exceptions for your individual project.
 * `Dockerfile` - builds a base container and tooling.

-3. Push these changes to the repo.
+3. Push these changes to your asciidoc repo.
 This will cause the Spellcheck GitHub action to run.

 4. A successful run of Spellcheck will still show an Action failure if you have spelling errors.
 Fix spelling errors and modify your dictionary (see below) until you pass.